St. Clair County

 The Taintor Gate at the canal closes automatically when there is a strong N-NE wind.
 It is open 96% of the time!
 Closure protects the canal from getting filled up with silt and sand from the lake.
 Boaters, check to see if the gate is open before attempting the Island Loop.
 The only way to check the gate is to drive by it on Gratiot road to see if it is open.

 Most of the waterways along this route are calm and slow, except near the Blue Water Bridges.
 This route is best attempted in the morning, before weekend recreational boating traffic creates rough water conditions under the Blue Water Bridges.
+The section under the Blue Water Bridges should only be attempted by experienced paddlers on a calm day.

 Click on the 'Print a Map' link for a detailed map.